roytanck/rt-plugin-report/README.txt

 == Changelog ==

+= 2.0.0 (2021-12-17) =
+* Added a new column to display repository information and detect possible supply chain issues
+* Tablesort updated to the latest version

 = 1.9.3 (2021-11-26) =
 * Fixed an issue where the exported CSV filename contained the wrong month (thanks, @zodiac1978)